 My favorite touch was a mural of Al Capone, who actually had a local estate right in Ocean Springs!
 Read more about the history on The Wilbur here.

-Murky Waters BBQ
+8. Get some Mississippi BBQ at Murky Waters BBQ

 If you’re wondering what burnt ends are (so was I) they’re fatty parts of the brisket that are left on a little longer and charred more.
 Apparently, they don’t always have these, because they sell out pretty quickly.
 I was put off when they described it as fatty, but our waitress assured me she felt the same way and loved these.